-In making its final rule determination on the rule change requests, the Commission has been informed by the material prepared by these consultants.
+In reaching its final position on the rule change requests, the Commission has been informed by the material prepared by these consultants.

-1.5 Commencement of rule making process and extensions of time
+1.6 Commencement of rule making process and extensions of time

 On 20 October 2011, the Commission published a notice under section 95 of the NEL and section 303 of the NGL advising of its intention to commence the rule making processes and first round of consultation on the AER's rule change requests.
 A consultation paper prepared by AEMC staff identifying specific issues and questions for consultation was also published with the rule change requests.